pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 # A Guide for the BLXed

 The goal of this document is to describe the BLX traffic model, as well as some of the subtle points of its implementation in the RDDL language.
-The title is a play on "A Guide for the Perplexed", a work of philosophy by Maimonides.
-The author apologizes for the pun, but it seemed too good to pass up :)

-The rest of the document is structured as follows.
+The document is structured as follows.
 The first section will describe the BLX model in general terms, discuss the issue of how vehicle flow propagation is implemented in RDDL, and discuss linear blending.
 The second section will discuss the difference between so-called "Simple" and "Complex" phasing schemes.
 The final section will describe how to use the instance file generator to create a grid network and run the instance as a RDDLEnv using pyRDDLGym.

+(What's with the title?
+The title is a play on "A Guide for the Perplexed", a work of philosophy by Maimonides.
+The author apologizes for the pun, but it seemed too good to pass up :))

 ## The van den Berg - Lin - Xi (BLX) model
 A link is a piece of road connecting two intersections or connecting an intersection to the boundary of